-The Office of Student Affairs is integral to Gallatin’s educational mission of self-directed learning in an environment that is conducive to intellectual exploration across traditional academic disciplines.
-Student Affairs provides a wide range of support and assistance to Gallatin undergraduate and graduate students.
+The Office of Student Affairs provides a wide range of support and assistance to Gallatin undergraduate and graduate students.
+These include:

 The Office of Student Affairs assists students with a broad spectrum of wellness issues.
 Professional staff members are available to listen and to provide limited counseling to help students define what may be troubling them and to develop strategies to cope.
 Student Affairs also connects students with NYU’s Counseling and Wellness Services for more extensive individual counseling, and to provide information on low-cost referrals.
 Additionally, the Office of Student Affairs maintains an on-site counselor.